PFKimmerle/Substack/Beginner_Projects/README.md

 ### Class Scheduling Script
 A tool to manage and display class schedules.

+### Flip and Match
+A terminal-based emoji memory game where players flip cards and try to match pairs.

 ### Movie Mood Analyzer
 A Flask app that analyzes movie reviews using VADER sentiment analysis.